bplmaps/lmec-main-site/content/education/k12/school-visits.md

 > }}

+{{< course-listing image="/uploads/eliot4.jpg" title="Native People and Settler Colonialism/A Story of Land and Maps" subtitle="Grades 4-12" description="Students learn the basics of mapmaking and explore maps made by Indigenous and Euro-American cartographers to uncover Native presence and the dispossession of Native lands."

+> }}

 ## Booking a Program {#booking}

 To book a program, fill out the reservation form.
 Someone from the K-12 education department will contact you to finalize your reservation. **Note: Filling out the form is not a confirmation of your reservation.**